 However, if you’re planning on staying in Canada for a long time, investing in a property may be a better option.

 The decision of whether to rent or buy depends on your individual circumstances.

 Be sure to weigh all your options and make your calculations.

-The cost of moving your belongings from Ireland to Canada will depend on the volume of items you have, how you ship them and which moving company you use.
+However, if you prefer to hold onto your belongings, you can ship them.
+The cost of moving your stuff from Ireland to Canada will depend on the volume of items you have, how you ship them and which moving company you use.

 For illustration, Irish moving company Getamover estimates the cost of a shipping container to Canada up to 3500 euros for 2 bedroom apartment.
 In the case of Airfreight, the cost would be even higher, up to 9000 euros.

 If you are only moving a few boxes of personal belongings, shipping them via courier service may be more cost-effective.

 As a new Canadian immigrant, you can import your belongings without free of duty for used items, with the exception of new appliances and furniture.

 Make sure to research any restrictions on what can be shipped into Canada ahead of time, to avoid any surprises at the border.

 Shipping your heavy furniture across the ocean is a lot of hustle and a high expense.
 Therefore, moving to Canada can be a great opportunity to downsize and declutter.